Carapacik/swagger_parser/swagger_parser/README.md

   # Default: "" (no fallbackUnion parameter)
   fallback_union: ""

   # Optional (dart_mappable only).
-Set true to generate when/maybeWhen convenience methods for union types.
+Set false to generate sealed classes for union types.
-  # Set false to use only native Dart pattern matching with sealed classes.
+  # Set true to generate when/maybeWhen convenience methods for legacy support of deprecated union features from versions prior to 3.31.
-  # Default: true
+  # Default: false
-  dart_mappable_convenient_when: true
+  dart_mappable_convenient_when: false

   # DART ONLY
   # Optional.
 Set `true` to use MultipartFile instead of File as argument type for file parameters.